jsenv/core/readme.md

 >
 > — Taro in [How can I use async/await at the top level?](https://stackoverflow.com/a/56590390/2634179)

-Top level await allow jsenv to know when a file code is done executing.
+Top level await allows jsenv to know when a file code is done executing.
 This is used to kill a file that is too long to execute and know when to collect code coverage.

 ### Dynamic import